alf-p-steinbach/cppx-core-language/docs/README.md

     log( "Oops - error code " << code << " (" << code.message() << ")." );
 }
 ~~~

+Subtlety: the `s` suffix or other measure to ensure type `std::string` for the left operand of `<<` is necessary when both operands of `<<` are of primitive type, such as `const char*` and `int` — because one can’t overload operators for exclusively primitive type arguments.
+However, after the first `<<` the left hand side of the subsequent `<<` invocations is of type `std::string`, so an `s` suffix can only be necessary for the first item.
+Also, when the right hand side is of class type there is no such problem so then one can do without an `s` suffix, and that’s the situation in the above code.

 Specific headers: